Chocolate Chip Pumpkin Bread

 - 1 teaspoon ground nutmeg

 - 1/4 teaspoon ground ginger

 - Preheat oven to 350°F. Grease and flour two 9 x 5-inch loaf pans.

 - In a large bowl, mix together pumpkin puree, eggs, oil, water, and sugar until well blended.

 - In a separate bowl, whisk together the flour, baking soda, salt, and spices, and then stir in the chocolate chips if using.

 - Stir the dry ingredients into the pumpkin mixture until just blended.
 Pour into the prepared pan.

-- Bake for about 50 minutes.
-Loaves are done when toothpick inserted in center comes out clean.
+- Bake for about 1 hour to 1 hour and 15 minutes.
+This will depend on the size of the pans and your particular oven.
+Loaves are done when a toothpick inserted in the center comes out clean.